kevinsuner/simple-stack/README.md

 cd simple-stack
 ```

-Now, to make a change to Simple Stack's source:
+Now, to make a change to SimpleStack's source:
 1. Create a new branch for your changes (the branch name is arbitrary):
     ```bash
     git checkout -b abc123